samlee99/File-Transfer-Tool/README.md

-# cs380-project
+# File Transfer Tool
-Write a file transfer tool.
+A class project to create a program that can transfer files between computers.